vmware-tanzu/velero/site/content/docs/main/troubleshooting.md

 ## Velero (or a pod it was backing up) restarted during a backup and the backup is stuck InProgress

-Velero cannot currently resume backups that were interrupted.
+Velero cannot resume backups that were interrupted.
 Backups stuck in the `InProgress` phase can be deleted with `kubectl delete backup <name> -n <velero-namespace>`.
 Backups in the `InProgress` phase have not uploaded any files to object storage.

 ## Velero is not publishing prometheus metrics